 Firms should consider in advance whether they will need to make notifications or apply for an exemption.

-The EMIR web portal is now available for counterparties to electronically submit notifications for disputes (article 15(2) of the OTC derivative technical standards); the intragroup exemption from the clearing obligation (article 4(2) EMIR); and non-financial counterparties exceeding the clearing threshold (article 10(1) EMIR).
+Counterparties should use the EMIR web portal to electronically submit notifications for disputes (article 15(2) of the OTC derivative technical standards); the intragroup exemption from the clearing obligation (article 4(2) EMIR); and non-financial counterparties exceeding the clearing threshold (article 10(1) EMIR).
 Submissions for the intragroup exemption from the clearing obligation are only being accepted for transactions between two entities in the same group which are both established in the UK at this time.

 To submit these notifications, counterparties must be registered to use the portal.
-You will need to create at least one super-user who will need to give us the following information:
+You will need to create at least one super user who must give us the following information:

-Once the counterparty has been successfully registered, the super-user must activate their account via a URL link which we will send by email.
-Once the account has been activated the super-user must create a new password and will then be able to make notifications on behalf of the counterparty.
-This super-user before submitting any notifications will need to add the details of at least one person of appropriate seniority who will be responsible for the declaration of any submitted notifications.
-To add a person of appropriate seniority the super-user must provide this person’s name, position and contact details.
+Once the counterparty has been successfully registered, the super user must activate their account via a URL link which we will send by email.
+Once the account has been activated the super-user must create a new password and can then make notifications on behalf of the counterparty.
+Before submitting any notifications, the super user will need to add the details of at least one person of appropriate seniority who will be responsible for declaring any submitted notifications.
+To add a person of appropriate seniority the super user must provide this person’s name, position and contact details.

-Once registered to an account a super-user will also be able to add additional counterparties.
+Once registered to an account a super user will also be able to add additional counterparties.
 This will allow them to make notifications from one account on behalf of multiple counterparties.
-To submit a notification for any counterparty within an account you must have also registered at least one person of appropriate seniority for that counterparty.
+To submit a notification for any counterparty within an account you must have also assigned at least one person of appropriate seniority to that counterparty.